davepinch/pinchy.cc/collections/_wikimedia/Sammamishmap.png.md

   - Snohomish County
   - Tacoma
 ---
 Map of the Lake Washington watershed in Washington, USA with the Sammamish River highlighted.
 Made using USGS National Map data.
-Make by user [Shannon1](https://commons.wikimedia.org/wiki/User:Shannon1) in February 2016.
+Made by user [Shannon1](https://commons.wikimedia.org/wiki/User:Shannon1) in February 2016.